Do headhunters still exist? That depends on which headhunter, executive recruiter, or HR professional you talk to.

 “Employers hire headhunters to help fill positions – not the other way around,” says Young.
 “Headhunters work for the employer – that’s who pays their bill.”

 Murdock elaborated: “Once the headhunter reaches out to the job seeker, they’re working to source details on your professional skill set to see if it matches the exact demand of the role their working to fill.
 Headhunters are often working under tight deadlines, therefore leaving little room to make friends.
-If they find your job skills or background don’t fit exactly what they’re looking for, it’s not personal, their sole purpose is to fill that executive seat.
+If they find your resume skills or background don’t fit exactly what they’re looking for, it’s not personal, their sole purpose is to fill that executive seat.
 They are paid by the organization who hired them, therefore their loyalty is solely dedicated to the company, not the job seeker.”

 Headhunters, or executive recruiters, typically focus on finding highly-skilled talent for hard-to-fill jobs.
 In many cases, these jobs may never be advertised, or are confidential.